 Why Pullets Over Chicks?

-While getting day-old chicks are widely available and are even readily shipped by the U.S. Postal Service, you still have to raise them.
+While getting day-old chicks is widely available and even readily shipped by the U.S. Postal Service, you still have to raise them.
 You’ll need to provide these chicks food and shelter until you get them to the point where the pullets are.

 You may not be aware of this but chickens do have their social dynamics.
 It pays to closely observe your new pullets in order to avoid birds injuring each other.
 Quarantine helps these new birds to get used to each other and to their new environment and routine.

 A good length of time for quarantine would be four weeks before introducing them to your larger community of birds.
 Any large enough space will do as long as they are clearly segregated and set at a distance far enough for any possibility of cross-contamination from occurring.

 You might want to give your main flock and the new pullets time to get comfortable with each other.
 Setting them close enough for each other for a week would be enough.

 And when the day comes to introduce them, you may do it at night when all the other birds are sleeping or bring them in after you’ve moved things in their pen around.
 Expect some change happening in your community’s egg production for one, two or three weeks before it gets back to normal.

 One of the strategies employed in the raising and caring of pullet chickens is strict segregation.
 Introducing new pullets to a larger community might make better sense for a smaller population of hens.
 But if you’ve got a larger pullet population or when you need to be more stringent in your management, segregation is a smart policy to employ.